 - All requests originating off site are charged a $5.00 handling fee.

-- Payments for services can be made using a check or money order, in U.S. currency, and mailed to The University of Toledo.
+- Payments for services can be made using a check or money order, in U.S. currency, and mailed to The University of Toledo at the address below:

 The Ward M. Canaday Center for Special Collections